ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Pricing for shared processor pool
 {: #pricing-spp-private-cloud}

-SPP provides the capability to manage CPU cores efficiently and offers pricing for memory and storage that is on par with {{site.data.keyword.powerSys_notm}}.
+Shared Processor Pool (SPP) metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and DR scenarios.
+Virtual servers that are configured within an SPP do not incur additional cost for per VM core.

-In the {{site.data.keyword.on-prem-fname}} environment, there exists a minimum core-to-virtual core ratio of 1:20.
+In the {{site.data.keyword.on-prem-fname}} environment, a minimum core-to-virtual core ratio of 1:20 exists.
 This ratio stipulates the relationship between physical cores and virtual cores within the cloud infrastructure.
-Therefore, the calculation of operating system license charges follows a distinct method within the {{site.data.keyword.on-prem-fname}} setup to accommodate this core-to-virtual core ratio efficiently.
+Therefore, the calculation of the operating system license charges follows a distinct method within the {{site.data.keyword.on-prem-fname}} setup to accommodate the core-to-virtual core ratio efficiently.

 When you use SPP in {{site.data.keyword.on-prem-fname}}, you pay for the following items: